andrewjw/site/_posts/2010-06-30-continuous-integration-testing.md

 nag.
 If you introduce a bug with a change you quickly get an email letting you know that there is a problem, and if you set those emails up to go to your team then you also have peer pressure to get that problem fixed.

-I spend most of my time building <a href="http://www.djangoproject.com">Django</a> based sites.
+I spend most of my time building [Django](http://www.djangoproject.com) based sites.
 For these sites I set up six steps for Buildbot to follow.
 The first step is the checkout step, then a step to copy a settings file into place.
 Django stores settings in a Python file and these settings need to be configured for each server that the site is run on.
-I typically have a file <tt>settings_local.py.buildbot</tt> stored in the repository and this step copies this file to <tt>settings_local.py</tt> so the following commands will run with the correct settings.
+I typically have a file `settings_local.py.buildbot` stored in the repository and this step copies this file to `settings_local.py` so the following commands will run with the correct settings.
 The next step is to download and install the dependencies of the site.
 I'm going to go into more detail on how I manage settings and dependencies in a future post, but Buildbot just runs the correct commands.